Orai raises $2.3M to make you a better speaker

 The real business model involves selling the tools to businesses, who can then assign Orai lessons to salespeople or other teams, create their own lessons and track everyone’s progress.

-Attendees of TechCrunch’s Disrupt SF hackathon may recognize the team, which presented a body language analyzer called Vocalytics — so you can probably guess that Dhamani’s plans go beyond audio.
+Attendees of TechCrunch’s Disrupt SF hackathon may recognize the team, which presented a body language analyzer in 2017 called Vocalytics.
+So you can probably guess that Dhamani’s plans go beyond audio.

 The funding was led by Comcast Ventures — Orai was one of the startups at Comcast’s LIFT Labs Accelerator in Philadelphia.
 (Currently accepting applications for its second class!)
 In addition to announcing the funding, Orai has signed up famed speaking coach Nancy Duarte as an advisor.